sequentech/step/docs/release-notes/next-release.md

 It requires to add a couple of permissions In order use Election event `Approvals` tab:
-1. Go to realm roles, select the admin role and click on `Create role`
+1. Go to realm roles, click on `Create role`
-2. Add the following roles: `application-read`, `application-write`, `election-event-approvals-tab`
+2. Add the following roles to the admin group: `application-read`, `application-write`, `election-event-approvals-tab`, `election-approvals-tab`
+3. Add the following roles to the sbei group: `application-read`, `application-write`, `election-approvals-tab`